 - Minor Modifications – these may consist of hand controls, wheelchair lifts, spinner knobs, power seats, and/or wheelchair securement devices.

 - Major Modifications – these may consist of raising the roof, lowering the floor, and/or modifying major structural or operating features.

 The evaluation may consist of three different parts: an adaptive driving evaluation, a vehicle assessment and vehicle modifications.

-- Adaptive Driving evaluation includes input from an adaptive driving specialist.
+- Adaptive Driving evaluation includes an evaluation from a Certified Driver Rehabilitation Specialist (CDRS).
 Driving simulation trials are conducted as well as behind-the-wheel assessments for individuals requiring adaptive devices for driving.
 Services may result in a recommendation for driving and will include specific recommendations regarding adaptations that are needed to make a vehicle accessible.

 - Vehicle Assessment includes evaluation of the individual’s vehicle to determine if the vehicle meets MDRS’s guidelines for modifications